Asbestos Home Insurance: Does Coverage Pay for Removal or Abatement?

 • A pre-existing condition that existed before the policy was written

-• A pollution-related issue, which falls under standard pollutant exclusion clauses
+• A pollution-related issue that falls under standard pollutant exclusion clauses

-This means if you decide to remodel your kitchen and discover asbestos floor tiles, or if an inspector flags asbestos pipe wrap during a home sale — you're paying for that out of pocket.
-Your home insurance will not step in.
+That means if you decide to remodel your kitchen and discover asbestos floor tiles, or if an inspector flags asbestos pipe wrap during a home sale, you're paying out of pocket.
+This is one of the most common gaps consumers overlook when reviewing common home insurance exclusions.

 When Insurance May Partially Cover Asbestos Costs